A Homestead Journey, a Retrospective on 14 Years

 The Beginning

 Fourteen years ago today we drove, exhausted, through the gates of our new home.
-We parked in what had been a cattle pasture and moved into our used travel trailer, packed to the ceiling with people, dogs, cats and dreams.
+We parked in what had been a cattle pasture and settled into our used travel trailer, packed to the ceiling with people, dogs, cats and dreams.
 Thus began our new adventure...

 Oh, this place was wild!
 I thought we lived "in the country" in Michigan but it was nothing compared to this.
 The first week we were here, our son spotted a cougar in the hay field.
 It's been seen a few more times over the years, but not quite that close, thankfully.

-Our land hadn't been lived on in many years, so we put our own stamp on it so to speak.
+Our land hadn't been lived on in many years, so we put our own stamp on it, so to speak.

-We built a barn for the horses, built another for my goats, cleaned up the mess after that one burned down, lost some big trees in storms, tore down most of the old sheds that were in disrepair, planted new trees, added an almost-free shed... it looks totally different than it did when we first arrived.
+We lost some big trees in storms, tore down most of the old sheds that were in disrepair, planted new trees, added an almost-free shed...

 Sometimes I look around the yard, or at old photos, and try to remember what it looked like back then.